Enable text based alternatives for graph display and drawing entry

 Hint

-The table below shows data for the production of Pineapples for an individual firm operating in a perfectly competitive market.
+The table below shows data for the production of Apples for an individual firm operating in a perfectly competitive market.

 0030

-Given this data, what is the per unit price of Pineapples?
+Given this data, what is the per unit price of Apples?

 Hint